-NEREID-191 Borehole Seismic Observatory
+WP-2 Borehole Seismic Observatory

-NEREID-191 is a broadband seismic observatory (Fig. 6) designed to last for many years deep beneath the sea.
-Because there are no coaxial transoceanic telephone cables near Site 1179 to utilize for data recovery and power, the NEREID-191 installation was designed as a standalone system with its own batteries and data recorder.
-Two seismometers are installed in Hole 1179E, each housed in a separate pressure vessel.
-Both sensors are feedback-type broadband seismometers (Guralp Systems Ltd., CMG1T).
-The seismometers in the borehole are cemented into the hole to make good coupling to the host rock and to avoid noise caused by water circulation near the seismometers.
+The WP-2 broadband seismic observatory (Fig. F6) is designed to last for many years deep beneath the sea.
+Because there are no coaxial transoceanic telephone cables near Site 1179 to utilize for data recovery and power, the WP-2 installation was designed as a stand-alone system with its own batteries and data recorder.
+Two seismometers have been installed in Hole 1179E, each housed in a separate pressure vessel.
+Both sensors are feedback-type broadband seismometers (Guralp Systems Ltd., CMG-1T).
+The borehole seismometers were cemented into the hole to make good coupling to the host rock and to avoid noise caused by water circulation near the seismometers.
 Two separate cables are connected to the sensors and carry signals and power between these instruments and other system modules at the seafloor.
-The signals are digitized in the sensor packages and sent in digital form to a data-recording unit in the seafloor electronics package.
+The signals are digitized in the sensor packages and sent in digital form to a datarecording unit in the seafloor electronics package.

 The seafloor package, called the MEG-191, combines the digital data from the two seismometers into a single serial data stream and distributes power to the individual seismometers.
-The data are stored in digital format in a separate module, called the SAM-191, via an RS232C link.
-The SAM-191 has four 18 Gb SCSI hard disks, which allow more than 1.5 yr of continuous data recording with 24-bit dynamic range at a 100-Hz sampling rate from the two seismometers.
+The data are stored in digital format in a separate module, called the SAM-191, transmitted via an RS232C link.
+The SAM-191 has four 18-GB SCSI hard disks, which allow more than 1.5 yr of continuous data recording with 24-bit dynamic range at a 100-Hz sampling rate from the two seismometers.
 The MEG-191 can be physically replaced by an ROV or submersible and accepts commands and software upgrades through the SAM-191.
 The SAM-191 is designed for servicing by an ROV or submersible.
 Before the disks become full, it can be swapped for an "empty" unit.
 Additionally, the ROV or submersible can download part of the data stream via a serial link, so operators can check the health of the borehole system.
 The SAM-191 also measures the time difference between the clocks in the SAM-191 and the MEG-191.
-Before deployment and after retrieval of the SAM-191, the time difference between the clock within the SAM-191 and the global positioning system (GPS) clock is measured so time-based corrections can be applied.
+Before deployment and after retrieval of the SAM-191, the time difference between the clock within the SAM-191 and the Global Positioning System (GPS) clock is measured so timebased corrections can be applied.